Punk rock in California: Pre-1976

 Los Angeles had a very strong glam rock scene in the early 1970s, mostly centered on the club Rodney Bingenheimer's English Disco, run by Rodney Bingenheimer, who later, as a disc jockey for KROQ's Rodney on the ROQ radio show, did much to promote LA punk bands.
 Many figures from this earlier scene would play notable roles in the later punk scene.

 In the mid-1970s from 1974 to 1975 a wave of proto-punk bands emerged from Los Angeles, including the Flyboys and Atomic Kid.

 The Runaways, an all-female teenaged band featuring Joan Jett, Sandy West, and Micki Steele, formed in Los Angeles in 1975 under the management of Kim Fowley.
 The band combined elements of glam rock, hard rock, and proto-punk rock.
 The group would become one of the first punk or punk-adjacent bands anywhere to release recordings, with their self-titled debut LP and its single "Cherry Bomb" released the following year.

 1976–1979

 Starting in 1976, following recent releases of recordings by punk bands such as the Ramones, a number of punk bands formed in the Los Angeles and Orange County area.
-Among these bands were the Dils (originally from Carlsbad), the Zeros (originally from Chula Vista), the Weirdos, the Screamers, the Germs, the Dickies, Bags, X, and the Go-Go's.
+Among these bands were the Dils (originally from Carlsbad),the Zeros (originally from Chula Vista), the Weirdos, the Screamers, the Germs, the Dickies, Nervous Gender, Bags, X, Black Randy and the Metrosquad and the Go-Go's.
 Many bands also formed in the San Francisco Bay, including The Nuns, Crime, Avengers, Negative Trend, The Mutants, The Sleepers, The Offs and Dead Kennedys.
 California punk of this period was musically very eclectic, and the punk scene of the time included a number of bands whose sound crossed over to art punk, experimental punk, new wave, electropunk, punk-funk, rockabilly, deathrock and hard rock.

+The Damned's first Los Angeles visit in April 1977 became an early rallying point for the city's punk scene.
+The Weirdos used the Damned's crowded appearance at Bomp! to promote their self-booked show at the Orpheum Theatre later that night.
+Among those who came to see the Damned were Bobby Pyn, Pat Smear, Lorna Doom, and Donna Rhia of the newly formed Germs.
+When Pyn and Smear claimed that the Germs were ready to play, the boast became a challenge, and the Weirdos added them to the Orpheum bill.
+That night, the Germs gave their first live performance.
+Captain Sensible also joined the Weirdos for "Pushin' Too Hard"; the November 1977 issue of Bomp! later called the concert a "now-legendary show".
+Cornell University Library's history of the scene calls the Orpheum concert punk's "spectacular start" in Los Angeles.